 Click here to Download PDF file.

-SG 4528-028AL-105V is a medium weight, conductive, surfacing film composed of a non-woven metallic aluminum mesh impregnated with a toughened epoxy resin plus an ultra light weight veil for outstanding surfacing capability.
+SG 4528-015CU-101V is a lightweight, conductive, surfacing film composed of a non-woven metallic copper mesh impregnated with a toughened epoxy resin plus an ultra lightweight veil for outstanding surfacing capability.
 It is designed for lightning and shielding protection of aircraft, equipotential ground planes and as a counterpoise for antenna installations.

 - Dual Co-cure capabilities between 250°F and 350°F, post curable to 350°F